 Then Luger came in.
-He wasn’t strong enough to be the other single at the time, but he also wasn’t strong enough to be in the tag team, so we ended up having kind of a fragmented group.
-When I say Luger wasn’t strong enough, I don’t mean that in a derogatory way, just the chemistry was just not there.
+He wasn’t strong enough to be the other single at the time, but he wasn’t strong enough to be in the tag team, so we ended up having a fragmented group.
+When I say Luger wasn’t strong enough, I don’t mean that in a derogatory way,.
+The chemistry was just not there.

 He was much better as a babyface than he ever was being part of the Horsemen.
-It was our job to get beat up – it was not entertaining watching a 6 foot 5, 270-pound guy getting beat up – it was much better for him to be [doing the] beating up.
+It was our job to get beat up.
+It was not entertaining watching a 6’5″, 270-pound guy getting beat up.
+It was much better for him to be [doing the] beating up.

-When Barry Windham became the fourth Horsemen and took Luger’s place, the dynamics of the performers changed.
+When Barry Windham became the fourth Horsemen and took Luger’s place, the performers’ dynamics changed.
 Barry was a very strong singles wrestler, so it was easy for me to slide over and do the tag team thing [with Arn] because I could do that.
 And I’ve said this on a million interviews that was the strongest group of us.”

 "There’s nothing like the first group.
 Obviously, that’s special.

 It was a special time.
 I called it the ‘golden years’ of the business.
 Both the WWF and NWA were thriving.
 Just to be pretty prominently figured into that group of guys is something you can tell your great grandkids about.”